MacKentoch/easyFormGenerator/README.md

 This way is super easy way since you will be installed all easy form generator dependencies.

-Then just launch `EasyFormGenerator-StepWay-DEMO.html` in your browser.
+Then just launch `EasyFormGenerator-StepWay-DEMO.html` and `EasyFormViewer-DEMO.html` in your browser.
 You will find it in :
   - bower_components/
   - |__easy-form-generator/
   - |____EasyFormGenerator-StepWay-DEMO.html
+  - |____EasyFormViewer-DEMO.html

 Finally :
->Inspire yourself from this demo (considering numerous dependencies it may help).
+>Inspire yourself from these demo (considering numerous dependencies it may help).
+>Note about easy form viewer : bind `edaFieldsModel` model not formly one.

 ####Manual way